-Now arrange the lines keeping them neat and under tension.
-Use figure of 8 folds and elastic bands around the loops to arrange the lines neatly.
+Keeping the lines neat and under tension, use figure of 8 folds and elastic bands around the loops to arrange the lines.
 The figure of 8s should be made to the same width as the deployment bag.
 Leave approximately 0.5m of line free at the end before the bridle.